raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 widgets = []

 +++
 If you can't decide on whether you want to start paddleboarding or kayaking, then this blog post is for you.

 I will provide the arguments for and against paddleboards and kayaks so you can make your own decision about which one you would like to get involved in.

 ## Why do People like SUPs?

+### Mobility and freedom to move around

 Some people like a SUP for their the mobility.
-For example if you can't sit for long periods of time then you may find a Kayak is not the right choice for you.
+For example if you can't sit for long periods of time then you may find a Kayak is not the right choice for you, in this way the Paddleboard wins every time, if you want to move about then